‘I don’t want to come back to the Capitol’: Raskin recounts his own family’s terror on Jan. 6

 It was not the first time Raskin had told the story of how the tragedy at the Capitol collided with his family’s own — the loss of Tommy, 25, to suicide on New Year’s Eve.

-But now the third-term lawmaker was recounting it at length in the utterly silent chamber, for an audience of 100 U.S. senators — some watching remotely — who are charged with deciding whether to proceed with the impeachment trial of the former president.
+But now the third-term lawmaker was recounting it at length in the utterly silent chamber, for an audience of 100 U.S. senators — some watching remotely — on the first day of the impeachment trial of the former president.

 “The reason they came with me that Wednesday, Jan.
 6, is they wanted to be together with me in the middle of a devastating week for our family,” Raskin said.